Claude Cowork business solutions for Canadian enterprises - benefits, challenges, implementation

 Is this production-ready?

-Treat it as controlled production: targeted use-cases, least-privilege access, explicit approvals.
-The roadmap for org-wide distribution is flagged in the launch post (see the Claude blog above).
+Consider it as controlled production: targeted use cases, least-privilege access, explicit approvals.
+Organization-wide distribution plans are highlighted in the launch post (see the Claude blog above).

 How many plugins exist today?

-Anthropic has published 11 role-based starters plus a create/customise pack (browse them on the GitHub link above).
+Anthropic has released 11 role-based starters plus a create/customize pack (you can explore them via the GitHub link above).

 What’s the impact on app sprawl?